 (b) Date, Time, and Location of First Meeting

-The first meeting of the AMQP Bindings TC will be a face-to-face meeting to be held in TBD on January TBD, 2012 from 9 AM ET to 5 PM ET.
+The first meeting of the AMQP Bindings TC will be a face-to-face meeting to be held in TBD on TBD.
 This meeting will be sponsored by TBD.

 (c) On-Going Meeting Plans & Sponsors